 Some grammar structures are able to be understood in more than one way, just like some words

-Structures are combinations based on grammar rules.
-They can exist in single words, but here I am considering multi-word ones.
+Language structures are the result of combining meaningful parts of a message together according to grammatical rules.
+They can exist in single words, but this post and the later one 182.
+Structures with a Double Meaning 2 are about multi-word ones.
 Like single words, multi-word structures can sometimes be interpreted in two or more different ways.
-An example from elsewhere in this blog is the combination of BE and an -ing word (e.g. is believing), in which the -ing word could be making a present continuous verb or acting as the complement of BE (see 69.
+For example, the combination of BE and an -ing verb (e.g. is considering) could be taken as a use of the present continuous tense or as a form of BE linked to a complement (see 69.
 How Computers Get Grammar Wrong 2 and 71.
 Gerund and Participle Uses of “-ing”).

-The aim of this post is to highlight some particularly important multi-word structures with different possible meanings, so that readers may be more likely on meeting them to understand them correctly.
+The aim of this post is to highlight some fairly common multi-word structures with different possible meanings, in order to reduce the possibility of misunderstandings in reading.
 Some of the structures are also mentioned in other posts, but having them all together in one place seems worthwhile.
 Guinlist posts on individual words with double meanings include 3.
 Multi-Use Words, 7.
 Metaphorical Meanings, 11.
-Homonyms and Homographs and 120.
-Six Things to Know about Adverbs.
+Homonyms and Homographs, 121.
+Sentence-Spanning Adverbs and 176.
+Ways of Using GO.

-It may be asked how a linguistic form can have different possible meanings when they must on some occasions cause misunderstandings.
-There are numerous reasons why forms develop different meanings, but the reason why they are rarely a problem is that the context or situation where the form is used normally indicates so clearly which meaning is intended that we do not even think of the alternative one.
+It may be asked why some linguistic forms have different possible meanings, when this must surely create a potential for misunderstandings.
+The answer is that different meanings develop for fairly good reasons, and are rarely a problem because the context or situation where the form is used normally indicates so clearly which meaning is intended that we do not even think of the alternative one.
 This phenomenon is, indeed, the basis of many jokes in English (for an example, see 36.
 Words Left Out to Avoid Repetition).

 LIST OF DOUBLE-MEANING STRUCTURES